mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 description: Plan your RBAC rollout strategy before you begin assigning roles to users and teams.
 menuTitle: Plan your RBAC rollout strategy
-title: Plan your Grafana RBAC rollout strategy
+title: Plan your Mosaicoo RBAC rollout strategy
 weight: 20
 ---